analog-garage/pygrad/README.md

    // Python requirements needed for building/testing but not for runtime distribution. buildRequirements = []

+   // Path to optional conda YAML environment file condaEnvFile = null

+   // Name or path of conda executable when useConda is true condaExe = 'conda'

    // Base directory for python coverage data and reports. coverageDir = "$python.buildDir/coverage"